jessepav/lacygoill-wiki-backup/man/man.md

-# Where can I find groff's
-## complete documentation?

-    $ info groff

-## short but complete reference?

-    man 7 groff

-There's another manpage for groff in section 1; don't conflate the two.

-## list of the escape sequences for all special glyphs?

-    man 7 groff_char

-##
-# How to make Vim apply the `nroff` filetype to my `pgm.1` file?

-Write a dot at the start of one of the first 5 lines, then reload the buffer.
-`dist#ft#FTnroff()` in `$VIMRUNTIME/autoload/dist/ft.vim:318` will do the rest.

-##
 # Readability
 ## Why should I write a newline after every text sentence?

 This  tells  groff  to  use  inter-sentence  spacing,  which  is  important  for [proportionally-spaced][1] output formats.

-I think you can notice a difference when you convert the document to pdf:
+You can notice a difference when you convert the document to pdf:

-    $ groff -man mypgm.1 | zathura -
+    $ groff -m man mypgm.1 | zathura -

 The spacing  between two sentences  is slightly bigger  in the pdf  when they're separated by a newline in the groff document.